didiersmith/steve/chapters/human-rights.md

 ## 0. Human Rights

-Archibald reluctantly led Stacy II, Filbert, and Cosmo to his village.
+Stacy II followed a reluctant Archibald to his village, with Filbert and Gabe in tow.
 When they arrived, the ceremony was already underway.

 A woman in her forties, clad in a crude and skimpy leather approximation of a pencil skirt and blouse, was standing on a rock at the head of the square.
 A crowd of a dozen boys and men of every age stood in the square, looking up at her and jeering.
 A long flower garland was strung between two poles, separating the woman from the crowd.